Typescript sdk

 name: "User Information",

-trigger: "initialization", // Fetch when graph initializes.
-When set to "invocation", the fetch will be executed every time the graph is invoked.
+trigger: "initialization", // Fetch only once when a conversation is started with the graph.
+When set to "invocation", the fetch will be executed every time a request is made to the graph.

 fetchConfig: {